Broxmouth: Phase 7 (420 - 540 CE)

 Between Phase 6 and Phase 7 Broxmouth underwent a significant period of abandonment.
 After this period of abandonment a single inhumation grave (Grave 4) was interred in the western part of the interior.
 It was not possible to determine if this burial was an isolated event, or if Grave 4 was part of a more extensive cemetery in the northern part of the interior that had been destroyed by ploughing.
+It is uncertain why Broxmouth hillfort was abandoned.
+It was likely completely abandoned by 210 CE, possibly as a result of Antonine withdrawal in the 160s and the Severin invasion of 208 CE.

 Finds

-Due to nature of the geology at Broxmouth there is a higher rate of survival of animal bones, which don't unusually survive in the region.
-The presence of these animal bones could provide insights into the Iron Age pastoral economy.

-A large amount of shell, bone, slag, small amounts of local pottery and worked bone, stone, and bronze have been recovered.
-The preservation of such a wide variety of artefacts is unusual for Iron Age Scottish sites, but the calcareous soils of the area lent themselves to the preservation of a variety of bones (both worked and unworked), pottery, artefacts made of copper alloy, and evidence of ironworking.

-Objects from the latest phase of inhabitation included items of Roman origins, including Samian ware sherds and pieces of broken glass bangles (Kilbride-Jones types 2 and 3).

 Isotopic analysis suggests that the diet of the inhabitants of Broxmouth were predominantly terrestrial with low levels of consumption of marine protein, likely 5-10 percent.
 Substantial middens were revealed during excavation and a large volume of animal bone was preserved, suggesting that community's economy was dominated by the keeping of cattle and sheep.
 The presence of querns also showed that the inhabitants relied on arable crops.
-Additionally, there is evidence for deep-sea fishing, which is unusual for Iron Age Britains.
+Additionally, there is evidence for deep-sea fishing, which is unusual for Iron Age Britain.
+Due to nature of the geology at Broxmouth there is a higher than usual rate of survival of animal bones, which don't unusually survive in the region.
+The presence of these animal bones could provide additional insights into the Iron Age pastoral economy.

-Broxmouth is the site of the earliest identified production and use of steel in the British Isles.
+A large amount of shell, bone, slag, small amounts of local pottery and worked bone, stone, and bronze have been recovered.
+The preservation of such a wide variety of artefacts is unusual for Iron Age Scottish sites, but the calcareous soils of the area lent themselves to the preservation of a variety of bones (both worked and unworked), pottery, artefacts made of copper alloy, and evidence of ironworking.Broxmouth is the site of the earliest identified production and use of steel in the British Isles.
 Artefacts made of high carbon steel dating to 490-375 BCE were found.
 These artefacts were poorly preserved, so it is not possible to determine if these items were tools, weapons, or something for a different purpose.

-It is uncertain why Broxmouth hillfort was abandoned.
-It was likely completely abandoned by 210 CE, possibly as a result of Antonine withdrawal in the 160s and the Severin invasion of 208 CE.
+Objects from the latest phase of inhabitation included items of Roman origins, including Samian ware sherds and pieces of broken glass bangles (Kilbride-Jones types 2 and 3).